bllanos/201503_direct3d_demo/README.md

 using the `Project > Add Existing Item` wizard to reinsert them into the project under the correct file paths.

+#### Note concerning build configurations

+The Visual Studio projects have different include directories defined for the "Debug" and "Release" build configurations.
+The Debug configuration is active by default.
+Currently, the Release configuration cannot be used to build the project because `#include` directives for test code will not be resolved successfully.
+(I never had a need to run the project outside of Visual Studio and therefore ignored this issue.)

 ### User Interaction

 #### Quitting the program